Geeksdirectory/geeksdirectory.github.io/content/post/Sem7 final exam/Sem 4 exam/Deep Learning/Module 1/Fundamentals of Neural Networks.md

 ![[Pasted image 20241101092853.png]]

-- Every node in the multi-layer perception uses a [[sigmoid activation]] function
+- Every node in the multi-layer perception uses a [[Activation Functions]] function
 - The sigmoid activation function takes real values as input and converts them to numbers between 0 and 1 using the sigmoid formula.

 ![[Pasted image 20241101093133.png]]